Federated Concept-Based Models: Interpretable models with distributed supervision: Additional experiments

 \subsubsection{Task accuracy}

-We report the task accuracy of the C$^2$BM and CEM instantiations of F-CMs, evaluated under the same experimental setup as in Section~\ref{sec:intervention_acc}.
-The results are consistent with the findings discussed in that section.
+In Fig.~\ref{fig:task_acc}, we report the \emph{task accuracy} under interventions for the same models, benchmarks, and training regimes considered in Sec.~\ref{sec:intervention_acc}.
+The results are consistent with the findings discussed in that section for label accuracy.